obsidian-tasks-group/obsidian-tasks/docs/getting-started/recurring-tasks.md

 ---

-## Strict vs Lenient
+## Repeating a Task Based on the Original Due Date or the Completion Date

+When you create a recurring task, you can decide whether the next occurrence should be based on the original dates or the date when you completed the task.
-There are two types of recurrence you can set for your tasks: strict or lenient.
-Strict recurrence is the default behavior and results in newly created tasks having dates relative to the original task rather than "today".
-For example:
+The default behavior results in newly created tasks having dates relative to the original task rather than "today".

+For example, given that today is the 13.
+February 2022 and you just completed the lower task:

 ```
 - [ ] sweep the floors 🔁 every week ⏳ 2021-02-13
 - [x] sweep the floors 🔁 every week ⏳ 2021-02-06 ✅ 2022-02-13
 ```

-Given the orignal scheduled date was missed, the newly created task is scheduled the same day the original task was completed.
-If you want to have tasks be scheduled relative to the "done" date rather than the original dates, then you will need to use lenient recurrence by adding `when done` to the end of the recurrence rule.
-Below is the same example when lenient:
+Since you missed the original scheduled date, the newly created task is scheduled one week after the original scheduled date: the same day you completed the original task.

+If you want to have tasks be scheduled relative to the "done" date rather than the original dates, then you will need to add ` when done` to the end of the recurrence rule.
+Below is the same example as above, but this time the new task is scheduled based on the current date when you completed the task:

 ```
 - [ ] sweep the floors 🔁 every week when done ⏳ 2022-02-20